Creation’s Call: Stewardship Lessons from Middle-earth and Narnia

 Respondent: Dr. Noah Toly, Professor of Urban Studies and Politics & International Relations, Director of the Center for Urban Engagement, Director of the Aequitas Program

 In reading about Narnia, a land that is "always winter, but never Christmas" in The Lion, the Witch and the Wardrobe, we better understand how unjust systems result in suffering when the land cannot produce as the Creator intended.
 In the same way, we are living today on a planet that is in crisis while our neighbors are suffering the effects as creation, itself, groans.
 It is right to lament this tragic state.
-This lecture will discuss lessons learned in both Tolkien and Lewis’s created worlds that can help us move from lament to action in our role as stewards of creation.
+This lecture discusses lessons learned in both Tolkien and Lewis’s created worlds that can help us move from lament to action in our role as stewards of creation.

 March 18, 2021 – "Ask the Animals to Teach You: How to Regain Wonder and Rejoin the Chorus"